Nikhil2408/Building-a-Kubernetes-Cluster/README.md

 <h4> 5.
 Verifying the nodes in the cluster </h4>

 Now let's verify that our cluster is setup properly.
-From the master node, get a list of nodes with kubectl
+From the master node, get a list of nodes with kubectl.

 ```javascript
 kubectl get nodes
 ```
 ![](images/21.png)
 The nodes will be in NotReady status until we setup networking.
-So lets set up the networking.
+So let's set up the networking.

 <h3> Configuring Networking with Flannel </h3>